anaraven/best-practices/slides/best-practices.md

 You can use this syntax in Microsoft Word's Equation Editor, and in web pages (using KaTeX or MathJax)

+Learning how to write math is a good investment

 ## Bibliographic References
 There are _hundreds_ of citation styles